 Step – Backup via Time Machine (to be restored later)

-Step – Create a macOS (Mojave) boot usb drive (find some article)
+Step – Create a macOS (Mojave) boot usb drive (9to5Mac Article)

 Step – Boot off usb drive (hold option key) and secure erase the HDD.
 Since the HDD will be left inside the iMac, best to be safe and securely erase it.